rtol/FUND-National/README.md

 To run the model, type FUND

+September 24: nationalised total and marginal impact of climate change

 September 2: nationalised energy & CO2 data and projections

 September 1: nationalised GDP and TFP projections